Share

 Jesus taught the same principle:

-Even though Scripture is clear that church leaders should be compensated adequately for their labor, many of them are overworked and underpaid.
+Even though Scripture clearly states that church leaders should be compensated adequately for their labor, many are overworked and underpaid.
 Consider the following excerpts from articles on pastors’ salaries:

-I serve as a regional facilitator over Washington and Oregon for Church and Family Life.
-Many of the pastors I communicate with are forced to work secular jobs too.
+I serve as a regional facilitator for Church and Family Life in Washington and Oregon.
+Many of the pastors I communicate with are forced to work secular jobs, too.
 They tell me how grueling it is to be bivocational.
 What does this have to do with giving to the poor?
 Sadly, many pastors are poor!
 Be a good steward by giving to your local church.
-Not only will you help support your pastor, more importantly, you will please God.
+Not only will you help support your pastor, but more importantly, you will please God.

-One of the nice things about giving to your church is the elders or church leadership can then determine the best uses of the money, such as paying the pastor(s), supporting ministries and missionaries, and handling benevolence.
-A few years ago, one of the women in the church I pastor said, “So-and-so asked me for money.
-I told her to ask you, because I thought you would be better able to determine whether to help.”
-I agreed with her, because church leaders typically are in a better position to investigate benevolence issues and determine whether to give and, if so, and how much.
-Church leaders can also offer other resources that are needed, such as counseling and books, and figuring out ways to get needy people plugged into a church.
+One of the nice things about giving to your church is that the elders or church leadership can determine the best uses of the money, such as paying the pastor(s), supporting ministries and missionaries, and handling benevolence.
+A few years ago, a woman in the church I pastor said, “So-and-so asked me for money.
+I told her to ask you because I thought you would better determine whether to help.”
+I agreed with her because church leaders typically are in a better position to investigate benevolence issues and determine whether to give and, if so, how much.
+Church leaders can also offer other needed resources, such as counseling and books, and find ways to get needy people plugged into a church.
 If all we do is help people financially but don’t help them spiritually, then we have hardly helped them.
 We haven’t provided lasting solutions that enable them to become self-sufficient.
 Most importantly, we want to give people the gospel to help them eternally.

 Distinguishing Between Two Groups

 What about when we face situations that can’t be given over to elders or church leaders?
-For example, while driving, we see someone standing on the street corner asking for money.
+For example, while driving, we see someone stands on the street corner asking for money.
 We can’t roll down the window and say, “Go ask my pastor.”
-How do we know whether to give or not give?
+How do we know whether to give or not?

 The words “will not work” allow us to distinguish between two completely different groups: those unable to work and those unwilling to work.
 Let’s examine how we should respond to both groups so we can be good stewards.